 The Wright Brothers develop their temperamental Kitty Hawk Flyer into

-a practical flying machine, capable of taking off in a wide range of
+a practical flying machine, able to take off in a wide range of

-and "landing without crashing," as Wilbur put it.
+and "land without crashing," as Wilbur put it.

 - Wake Up Call, 1905 to 1909

 As word spreads about the Wright brothers accomplishments,

 aviation enthusiasts and aeronautical engineers in America and Europe

 begin to build their own airplanes.
 As the Wrights begin to

 demonstrate their Flyers, other builders recognize the brilliant